In addition to the following links to Disability resources, the Herrick Library subscribes to these relevant magazines:

 - Stroke Connection

-MedlinePlus: Disabilities – Basic information about disabilities and numerous links to government agencies and other organizations for explanations, websites, and other resources.
-Información en Español
+Disabilities (MedlinePlus) – Basic information about disabilities and numerous links to government agencies and other organizations for explanations, websites, and other resources.
+Información en Español sobre las discapacidades.

 Disability Information – General

-Americans with Disabilities Act - Information and technical assistance with the ADA, including laws/regulations, design standards, technical assistance materials, and enforcement.
-Sections on Introduction to the ADA, Enforcement Activities, and Federal and ADA Disability Resources.
+Americans with Disabilities Act – Information and technical assistance with the ADA from the U.S. Department of Justice Civil Rights Division, including laws/regulations, design standards, technical assistance materials, and enforcement.

-Family Caregiver Alliance - FCA and the National Center on Caregiving provide caregivers with education, services, research, and advocacy.
+Family Caregiver Alliance – FCA and the National Center on Caregiving are nonprofit organizations that offer caregivers providing long-term care for loved ones at home with education, services, research, and advocacy.
 Use Family Care Navigator to locate local programs and services.
-Información en Español.
+Información para los cuidadores en Español.

 International Center for Disability Resources on the Internet – Provides links to hundreds of disability-related websites as well as information about print materials, videos, government agencies, nonprofit organizations, and other services that provide free, inexpensive, or hard-to-find information to help people with disabilities live independently.